Caribbean Style Wings

 INSTRUCTIONS:

-1. Mix all the ingredients together and pour over the chicken in a plastic bag.
+1. Mix all the ingredients except the honey, together and pour over the chicken in a plastic bag.
 Marinate for a couple of hours or more as you wish.

 2. Place wings on a rack over a foil-lined broiler pan and crank up the oven to 400°.
 Place wings in and bake for 30-40 minutes.
 I let them get nicely charred around the edges.

 3. Meanwhile, pour all the marinade into a small saucepan and bring to a boil, reducing until it is a nice thick sauce.
+Add the honey.
 At the 30 minute mark, paint the wings with some of the reduced marinade.

 4. Return for the last 10 minutes.
 Remove the wings and place on a serving plate and pour the rest of the marinade over.